LeetLLM

 What the system must handle

-• Complex reasoning: Accept problems that need multi-step logic (delivery routing, refund eligibility checks, inventory allocation).
+• Complex reasoning: Accept problems that need multi-step logic (canary incident triage, dependency resolution, multi-file debugging).

 • Candidate state: Maintain external candidate actions, tool observations, and evaluator results needed for search and audit, without assuming access to a model's hidden scratchpad.

 • Adaptive compute: Scale inference compute proportional to problem difficulty.
-A "What is your return policy?" question shouldn't trigger a 20-second tree search.
+A "What is the API key retention policy?" question shouldn't trigger a 20-second tree search.

 • Streaming: Emit status updates or safe progress summaries while the solver is working, without exposing unverified conclusions as completed checks.